MaStadel/QualitativeCodingAppLorentzWorkshop/README.md

 example, we created a subfolder called “Data” that contains our data file.
 See the image below for an example of how our project folder is structured.
+For this workshop we will use the data_respproc.csv file.

 <img src="Images/Example_app3.png" width="332" />

-To be able to code “context” (e.g. someone is on vacation), the dataframe should be sorted by date.
+To be able to code activities / events spanning over multiple observations (e.g. someone is on vacation), the dataframe should be sorted by date.
 Below we provide sample code on how to do this.

 ``` r
 # 3. Select the path where the data is stored